Götz Dieter Plage: Death

 In April 1993 Dieter Plage died during an experiment with the prototype of a new miniature airship.
 He was using the craft to film above the canopy of the Sumatran rainforest when it lost control, became entangled in a treetop and broke up.
-Dieter fell to his death, having unfastened his safety belt in order to try to reach and save his camera.
+Dieter fell to his death as a crew member tried to rescue him from another tree.
 The tragic incident is a central theme of the documentary The White Diamond by Werner Herzog and Graham Dorrington, which was filmed in Guyana in 2004.